 Looking after a chinchilla requires time, understanding and commitment.

-Chinchillas are becoming very popular pets, however, it is well to remember that they can live for 20+ years (the average is about 12 years) and must therefore be accommodated appropriately within the home.
+Chinchillas are now becoming very popular pets, however, it is well to remember that some can live for 20 years plus, although their average life span is usually about 12-14 years.

-If you do not have time for a long-term pet then a chinchilla is NOT for you.
+So, if you do not have time for a long-term pet then a chinchilla is NOT for you

 Please remember too, veterinary care can be very expensive should your chinchilla require it.

 Chinchillas are usually referred to as being nocturnal, a better description would be to say they are 'crepuscular' which means they are active during the twilight hours (dusk until dawn).

 So they sleep during the day and become more active at night.